openMF/mifos-mobile/claude-product-cycle/CURRENT_WORK.md

 ## Resume Instructions

 1. Run `/session-start` to load context
+2. Run `/gap-analysis` to see brief overview of all layers
-2. Run `/gap-planning dashboard` to see implementation plan
+3. Run `/gap-planning design mockup` to see mockup generation plan
-3. Start with Task 1: Create feature module structure
-4. Use `/implement dashboard` when ready to code
+4. Run `/design auth mockup` to generate first feature mockups
+5. Continue with remaining features

 ---